 Autumn offers fabulous opportunities to discover Abruzzo for several reasons.

 September, in particular, is dedicated to grape harvest (vendemmia, in Italian).
-Joining a local winery to help picking grapes and transforming them to wine is a great experience we offer during our Cooking, Wine & Grape harvest tour.
+Joining a local winery to help picking grapes and transforming them to wine is a great experience we offer during our Cultural, Patron Saint Celebrations & Grape Harvest Experience in Abruzzo tour.

 OCTOBER, looking for truffle and mushrooms